-★ Find out how to turn on two-step verification on your most important accounts, and use it!
+★ Find out how to turn on multifactor authentication on your most important accounts, and use it!
 Google, Apple, Microsoft, and Yahoo all have a way to turn on the extra step of verification.

-The web pages in the list below give information for how to activate twostep verification for major account types.
+The web pages in the list below give information for how to activate multifactor authentication for major account types.
 If you do any online banking or use e-payment systems, find out what means of user authentication they provide beyond a simple user / password login.